billboos/boos-group-website/content/home/opportunities.md

 ---

-There is an [opening for a Ph.D. student](/opportunities/) to start in our group in Fall 2024, with applications due in early December 2023.
+There is an [opening for at least one Ph.D. student](/opportunities/) to start in our group in Fall 2025, with applications due in early December 2024.